0

 2. Can I use apple cider vinegar instead of white vinegar?

-If you're using apple cider vinegar for canning, ensure it’s undiluted and meets the acidity requirements of the specific food you plan to preserve.
+If you're using apple cider vinegar for canning, ensure it’s undiluted and meets the acidity requirements of the food you plan to preserve.

 3. Why is apple cider vinegar better than normal vinegar?